 Our Cultural Compass guide to the United States shares information on where to find the nearest farmers’ market in your state.
 A farmers’ market is a community event, often held year-round but sometimes only in spring, summer or fall, that brings farmers, food producers, artisans and other vendors to the public.
 Shoppers will find fresh fruits and vegetables and often items like baked goods, jams, flowers and homemade goods.
 Farmers’ markets allow you to eat seasonal produce while supporting local vendors and to participate in a fun community event.
-Check out the Food section in each of the state guides in the Cultural Compass’ U.S. Culture by Region/State section.

 The Food section of the Cultural Compass guide also includes information on food festivals and the local cuisine of a state or region.
 Try out regional favorites like a pastrami sandwich in New York City, deep-dish pizza in Chicago, Tex-Mex cuisine in the Southwest or a lobster roll in New England.